RejectedFrASELS/IP-Analyzer-VirusTotal-API/README.md

 You can run the code in any directory, the code will search for excel files in that directory and lets you select which file's which column has IP addresses.
 The code will create a txt file report.

 To run the code you need to get an API from Virus Total.
-More information on: https://support.virustotal.com/hc/en-us/articles/115002100149-API
+More information at: https://support.virustotal.com/hc/en-us/articles/115002100149-API

 ## How to Use